After a thrilling season, the NFL is officially over for another year. So, the team at SportsTips thought it would be a ...

 Where did the Indianapolis Colts finish the season?

-The Indianapolis Colts finished third in the AFC South standings.
+The Indianapolis Colts finished last in the AFC South standings.

 How many games did the Indianapolis Colts win?

-The Indianapolis Colts won seven games in the 2019 NFL season.
+The Indianapolis Colts won 4 games in the 2021 NFL season.

 Still looking for more?
 Well, you are in luck!
 We have detailed analysis of every team in the NFL.
 All you need to do is click on one of the team links below, and we take care of the rest for you: